 - This plan uses a prescription drug formulary.
-Please refer to your ID card for your prescription drug formulary. - Please see Premera Blue Cross HMO Overview for any prescription drug deductible information. - If your copay is higher than the cost of a drug, you will always pay the lower amount. - For specialty drugs to be covered, you must use a specialty pharmacy. - You can find a list of included drugs (formulary) on premera.com.
+Please refer to your ID card for your prescription drug formulary. - See Premera Blue Cross HMO Overview for any prescription drug deductible information. - If your copay is higher than the cost of a drug, you will always pay the lower amount. - For specialty drugs to be covered, you must use an in-network specialty pharmacy. - You can find a list of covered drugs (formulary) on premera.com.
 Certain drugs need prior approval, see Prior Authorization for more details. - A covered drug you may be taking can change from preferred to non-preferred or become not covered.
-This can happen at any time throughout the year, if this does occur, we'll notify you in writing 60 days before the change happens. - You must use the in-network mail-order pharmacy for refills of maintenance drugs.
-See Getting Your Prescriptions Filled below.
+This can happen at any time throughout the year, if this does occur, we'll notify you in writing 60 days before the change happens. - Some preventive drugs have limits on how often you and/or who should get them.
+The limits are often based on your age or gender.
+After one of these limits is reached, these drugs are not covered in full and you may have to pay more out-of-pocket costs.

-What is covered? hat is covered?
-What will I pay?
-What is covered: In-network Out-of-network Retail Ph armacy Generic drugs \$10 copay Not covered Preferred brand name drugs \$40 copay Not covered Non-preferred generic & brand name drugs \$150 copay Not covered Mail-Order I Pharmacy Generic drugs \$25 copay Not covered Preferred brand name drugs \$100 copay Not covered Non-preferred generic & brand name drugs \$375 copay Not covered

-Specialty Pharmacy Preferred Specialty drugs (per prescription or refill) \$70 copay Not covered Non-Preferred specialty drugs (per prescription or refill) \$70 copay Not covered Other covered Drugs & Services Needles and syringes purchased with diabetic drugs No charge Not covered Nicotine Habit- Breaking Drugs No charge Not covered Drugs on the Affordable Care Act's preventive drug list No charge Not covered Oral chemotherapy drugs No charge No charge Birth control No charge Not covered
+What is covered?
+What In-network will I pay?
+Out-of-network Retail F Pharmacy Generic drugs \$10 copay Not covered Preferred brand name drugs \$40 copay Not covered Non-preferred generic & brand name drugs \$150 copay Not covered Mail-Order Pharmacy Generic drugs \$25 copay Not covered Preferred brand name drugs \$100 copay Not covered Non-preferred generic & brand \$375 copay Not covered name drugs Specialty Pharmacy Preferred Specialty drugs (per prescription or refill) \$70 copay Not covered Non-Preferred specialty drugs (per prescription or refill) \$70 copay Not covered Other covered I Orugs & Services Needles and syringes purchased with diabetic drugs No charge Not covered Nicotine Habit- Breaking Drugs No charge Not covered Drugs on the Affordable Care Act's preventive drug list No charge Not covered Oral chemotherapy drugs No charge No charge Contraceptives No charge Not covered